Seaworthy Coffee Roasters is a family owned and operated coffee roasting company based in Southern Rhode Island.

 Slow Roasted in Small Batches

 We source our beans exclusively from specialty coffee traders.
-By roasting these beans in small batches, we maintain a greater amount of control over the roast, ensuring an authentic taste you will only find with Seaworthy Coffee.
+By roasting these beans in small batches, we maintain a greater amount of control over the roast, ensuring an authentic taste and texture you will only find with Seaworthy Coffee.